 The American Express Platinum Card has upped its bonus recently, offering a welcome offer of 80,000 points.
 With so many bonus points, this card’s welcome bonus alone could be enough to offset its admittedly sky-high fee.

-But it has other benefits, too, like annual $200 hotel and $240 entertainment credits.
-It also gives you $200 of Uber Cash and a $200 airline fee credit.
+But it has other benefits, too, like annual $200 hotel (2-night minimum stay)and $240 entertainment credits (up to $20 per month).
+It also gives you $200 of Uber Cash and up to $200 in airline fee credit.
 Rounding out its credits is a $140 Walmart+ credit.
 Lastly, it gives you access to the American Express Global Lounge Collection, which has over 1,400 lounges in 650 cities.

 - Welcome bonus: 60,000 bonus points after spending $4,000 within three months of account opening

 - Annual fee:

 If you don’t mind an annual fee but don’t want to spend hundreds of dollars per year on one, the Citi Premier is a solid choice.
 Its bonus of 60,000 ThankYou Points is redeemable for dining, groceries, gas, or travel.
 You can also redeem it for a statement credit or $600 in gift cards.